Utah Water Wells

 The primary water-bearing formation here is the Heber Valley alluvial aquifer and underlying bedrock.
 Wasatch County water wells typically run 150-500 ft.
 Heber Valley floor wells are usually shallower; bench and mountain-edge wells run deeper.

-Cities and towns in Wasatch County
+Cities in Wasatch County

 How much does a water well cost in Wasatch County?

-How deep are wells typically in Wasatch County?
+How deep are wells in Wasatch County?